dianatataru/ancestryinference_workflow/README.md

 nasutus 427369
 guttatus 299634

 Not horribly different between species.
-So, the main difference between these aims and the other ones I used are that these ones contain sites where some species have all 0s.
-I think I also want to try and filter by sites where all species have at least one count in ref or alt, and call that aims_v4, just in case.
+So, the main difference between these aims_v3 and aims_v2 are that these ones contain sites where some species have all 0s.
+I think I do actually want filter by sites where all species have at least one count in ref or alt, and call that aims_v4.

 thinned.aims_v4: laciniatus 287938, nasutus 348803, guttatus 131002
 unthinned.aims_v4: {'guttatus': 257533, 'nasutus': 794065, 'laciniatus': 695118}

-I think I want to do some species-aware balancing and then thinning to the unthinned.aims_v4.

-first I'll create a column to classify the species:
+I also want to do some species-aware balancing and then thinning to the unthinned.aims_v4.
+First I'll create a column to classify the species:

 ```
 awk 'NR>1 {